kubernetes/website/docs/tasks/access-application-cluster/create-external-load-balancer.md

 The IP address is listed next to `LoadBalancer Ingress`.

-## Modify the LoadBalancer behavior for preservation of Source IP
+## Preserving the client source IP

-Due to the implementation of this feature, the source IP for sessions as seen in the target container will *not be the original source IP* of the client.
-This is the default behavior as of Kubernetes v1.7.
-However, starting in v1.5, an optional beta feature has been added that will preserve the client Source IP for GCE/GKE environments.
-This feature has been promoted to GA in v1.7, with below APIs defined:
+Due to the implementation of this feature, the source IP seen in the target container will *not be the original source IP* of the client.
+To enable preservation of the client IP, the following fields can be configured in the service spec (supported in GCE/GKE environments):

-* `service.spec.externalTrafficPolicy` - It denotes if this Service desires to route external traffic to node-local or cluster-wide endpoints.
+* `service.spec.externalTrafficPolicy` - denotes if this Service desires to route external traffic to node-local or cluster-wide endpoints.
+There are two available
+options: "Cluster" (default) and "Local".
+"Cluster" obscures the client source IP and may cause a second hop to another node, but should have good overall load-spreading.
 "Local" preserves the client source IP and avoids a second hop for LoadBalancer and NodePort type services, but risks potentially imbalanced traffic spreading.
-"Cluster" obscures the client source IP and may cause a second hop to another node, but should have good overall load-spreading.
-* `service.spec.healthCheckNodePort` - It specifies the healthcheck nodePort for the service.
+* `service.spec.healthCheckNodePort` - specifies the healthcheck nodePort (a 32
+bit integer) for the service.
 If not specified, healthCheckNodePort is created by the service API backend with the allocated nodePort.
 It will use the user-specified nodePort value if specified by the client.
 It only has an effect when type is set to "LoadBalancer" and externalTrafficPolicy is set to "Local".

 This feature can be activated by setting `externalTrafficPolicy` to "Local" in the Service Configuration file.